 It is the listening at the deepest level, wherein the listener attempts to listen to the message and understand the intent of the speaker.
-It not just encompasses understanding the content and the emotion behind the message but also empathizing from the point of view of the speaker.
+Emphatic Listening not just encompasses understanding the content and the emotion behind the message.
+But it also empathizes from the point of view of the speaker.
 It is free from any judgment or personal prejudices.

-In this, the listener pays attention to the non-verbal signals too like the tone of voice, pace, volume, style, emphasis, body language, facial expression, posture, etc.
+In this, the listener pays attention to the non-verbal signals like:

 Importance of Effective Listening